Educators and Field Trips

 - Hands-On “History Trunks” and old-fashioned children’s games and toys: In the auditorium students will be able to touch and identify objects in our “History Trunk,” which holds an array of late 19th C. and early 20th C. everyday objects.
 Some items are reproductions, but some are quite old, so we ask that you handle them gently.
 Students will also be able to play with old fashioned wooden toys and enjoy children’s games.

 Prepare for Your Field Trip

 You may plan your visit according to the length of time you have and choose accordingly what you would like to do with your students during your visit.
 You can simply just pick one of the above activities or do all three and spend an entire afternoon at the Society.
-You and your class are welcomed to bring your own sack lunch and take a lunch break in the Auditorium.

 Please note that the Society building is not handicap-accessible due to the age of the building.
 We regret any inconvenience this may cause.
 Street, metered parking is available in front of the Society building, and free-two hour parking is available at the Farmer’s Market parking lot off of 9th Street and Cumberland.